iOS17/Jailbreak-iOS-26/README.md

 - Manage unwanted calls.
 - CarPlay interface

-## How to upgrade my iPhone to iOS 26?
+## How to upgrade my iPhone to iOS 26 beta 4 ?
 NOW
 Upgrading your current iOS firmware is easy; you can do it using your iOS device's Settings app.
 There are multiple ways to upgrade the iOS version.
 You can follow the guide below to upgrade the device firmware to the latest version:

 ### Upgrade via iPhone Settings App: How to Update My iPhone to iOS 26?